Ex-CIA chief Petraeus to plead guilty, admits giving mistress secrets

 Petraeus then lied to the FBI about it, the court papers said.

-Petraeus quit as CIA director under President Barack Obama in November 2012 after the affair was discovered.
+Petraeus quit his post as CIA director under President Barack Obama in November 2012 after the affair was discovered.

 The plea deal enables Petraeus to avoid a potentially embarrassing criminal trial in which details of his affair promised to figure prominently.